honojs/website/getting-started/cloudflare-workers.md

 ## 3. Run

 Run the development server locally.
-Then, access `http://localhost:8787` in your Web browser.
+Then, access `http://localhost:8787` in your web browser.

 ```
 npm run dev